apache/ignite-3/modules/transactions/README.md

 protocol, in conjunction with WAIT_DIE deadlock prevention, described in <sup id="a2">[2](#f2)</sup>.
 This implementation is very close to Ignite 2 optimistic serializable mode.
 Additional goals are:
-1) retain only Serializable isolation
+1) retain only strong isolation
 2) support for SQL
 3) utilize new common replication infrastructure based on RAFT.